5 Things You Do That Drive Your Boss Crazy

 Well, sometimes both, but hopefully their envy was hidden.
 And you know what?
 It makes for a better environment for everyone.

 Things are not always fair, but acting as a team player means that you work together with your coworkers to create a better overall outcome.
-Not seeing you do this will make your boss unhappy.
+Observing you not being a team player will make your boss unhappy.